Common features and contractual requirements

 What due diligence should both parties undertake before entering into a franchising agreement?

 Franchisors typically tend to investigate the liquidity and solvency of prospective franchisees.
-Under the Franchise Code of Conduct, franchisors may also perform due diligence to ascertain whether prospective franchisees possess the relevant capabilities, training, personal qualities and financial resources to operate a business in line with the franchise formula in a healthy and responsible manner.
+Franchisors should also perform due diligence to ascertain whether prospective franchisees possess the relevant capabilities, training, personal qualities and financial resources to operate a business in line with the franchise formula in a healthy and responsible manner.
 Further, franchisors usually research the competitive position of their brand in a particular area before appointing a franchisee to operate in that area.

 Franchisees should investigate whether it will be feasible to operate their business.
 They should verify the information received from the franchisor and the criteria and assumptions on which it is based for financial correctness and feasibility.
 In this respect, franchisees should reach out to other franchisees to seek information on their experiences in exploiting the formula.